David P. Bloom: Criminal inquiries and conviction in 2000

 In 2000, federal prosecutors in Manhattan accused Bloom of grand larceny and scheming to defraud at least 10 workers at a Manhattan restaurant out of between $50,000 and $200,000.
 Bloom claimed to own a money management company and offered to invest his victim's money in the stock market and gift I.P.O.'s.
 However, Bloom spent the funds on himself.

 He was arrested in June 2000, did not post the $75,000 bail set and instead was incarcerated in the Vernon C. Bain Correctional Center, part of Rikers Island.

 He pleaded guilty to the charges of grand larceny and scheming to defraud and was released in 2006 on parole.

-Criminal inquiries in 2022, 2023
+Criminal inquiries and conviction in 2022, 2023 and 2026

-On 9 August 2022, Bloom was arrested on suspicion of 12 counts of grand theft in Los Angeles and he posted $45,000 bail.
+On 9 August 2022, Bloom was arrested on suspicion of 12 counts of grand theft in Los Angeles and he posted $45,000 bail..
+One month after his release on bail, in September 2022, he continued his crimes by targeting new victims in the Los Angeles area.

 On 28 August 2023, Bloom was arrested again and this time was charged with 18 felony counts: 9 for securities fraud and 9 for grand theft.
 The district attorney George Gascón called Bloom a predator, and accused him of committing crimes between 2021 and 2023, stealing nearly $250,000 from nine alleged victims.
 He was being held on $505,000 bail in Los Angeles which was lowered to $100,000 at his arraignment.
-Under the current charges, he faces up to 14 years in prison.